Sreevarshan-fin/1_Bad_Debt_Prediction/README.md

 ### **Business Problem**

 Credit-based businesses let customers buy now and pay later through EMI or postpaid models.
 This helps grow sales, but it also brings repayment risk.
-Most customers pay on time, but some delay or default, and when dues can’t be recovered, they turn into bad debt that directly affects revenue and cash flow.
+Most customers pay on time, but some delay or default, and when dues can’t be recovered, they turn into bad debt that directly affects revenue and cash flow leads financial loss.

 Companies already collect customer details, repayment history, and bureau data.
 But credit approvals are not always fully risk-driven.
 Because of that, some high-risk customers still get approved, leading to avoidable losses.